How to Do Payroll in North Dakota

 Minimum Pay Frequency

-North Dakota requires that you pay employees at least once a month on a regular scheduled pay date.
+North Dakota requires that you pay employees at least once a month on a regularly scheduled pay date.
 For a list of pay schedule options and a free payroll calendar, check out our guide on pay periods.

 Pay Stub Laws